ahouse2/LCAS/README.md

 # LCAS v4.0 - Legal Case Analysis System

-🚀 **A modular, plugin-based system for organizing and analyzing legal evidence.**
+🚀 **A comprehensive, modular system for organizing and analyzing legal evidence with AI-powered insights.**

 ## Overview